How To: Flat White

 The flat white is a café must-have, although steeped in myth and enjoyed in various interpretations around the world!

-From Australia to here in the UK the basic principles of a flat white remain the same; with espresso and steamed milk, however the presentation and the final cup vary from barista to barista and certainly from cafe to cafe.
+From Australia to here in the UK the basic principles of a flat white remain the same: combine espresso with steamed milk.
+However, the presentation and the final cup vary from barista to barista and certainly from cafe to cafe.

 Chris, our Roastery Supervisor who has three years experience as a barista, took the Redber team on a flat white ‘how to’ – starting with a perfectly pulled espresso, steaming velvety milk to just over 60 degrees and practising the slow pour that will make a lovely flat white.